Oak National Academy: Free Resources for Every Teacher

 The advantages of using Oak Academy extend beyond simple time-saving.
 The platform offers:

-As education continues to evolve, platforms like Oak National Academy play a crucial role in supporting teachers and improving pupil outcomes.
+As education continues to evolve, platforms like Oak National Academy play a crucial role in supporting teachers and improving learner outcomes.
 By using these resources, educators can focus on what matters most: inspiring a love of learning and helping the next generation to reach their full potential.

 Oak National Academy is a free online classroom and resource hub created by teachers to support schools in England.
-It provides thousands of high quality lesson videos, slides, and worksheets for pupils aged 4 to 16.
+It provides thousands of high quality lesson videos, slides, and worksheets for learners aged 4 to 16.
 The platform is designed for teachers, teaching assistants, and home educators who need materials aligned with the curriculum without any subscription costs.

 Teachers can use Oak resources to support lesson planning, set cover work, or provide additional scaffolding for specific learners.
 The materials are flexible; educators often download the slides to adapt them for their own classes or use recorded videos for remote learning.
 Because no login is required, students can also access the interactive quizzes and videos independently to practise their skills.

 The primary benefit is the significant reduction in planning time, allowing teachers to focus on tailoring delivery to their students' needs.
 It ensures that every school has access to high quality, evidence based resources that follow a logical curriculum sequence.
-The platform also helps to close the disadvantage gap by providing free instruction led by experts to all pupils regardless of their background.
+The platform also helps to close the disadvantage gap by providing free instruction led by experts to all learners regardless of their background.

 One common mistake is using the resources as a direct replacement for teacher interaction rather than as a tool to support it.
 Teachers should avoid simply playing videos without pausing for discussion or checking for understanding.
 It is also important to adapt the generic slides to fit the specific context and prior knowledge of the individual classroom to ensure the content remains relevant.